 The story of Andrew Taylor’s struggle with obesity starts as many stories of obesity do.
-It ends, however, with this Australian losing over 117 pounds within months, and helping thousands of others do the same.
+It ends, however, with this Australian losing over 117 pounds (53.07 kg) within months, and helping thousands of others do the same.
 How?
 With potatoes.

 “I REALISED THAT MY BEHAVIOUR WITH FOOD MIRRORED THAT OF AN ALCOHOLIC WITH ALCOHOL”

-Overweight, Andrew was determined to diet so he could return back to a healthy lifestyle.
+Overweight, Andrew was determined to diet, so he could return to a healthy lifestyle.
 As a vegan, he tried everything from green smoothies to healthy-meal alternatives like lentil bolognese without ever achieving durable success.
 Phases of intense determination were quickly outweighed by episodes of binge eating — leaving him feeling frustrated and ashamed.

 The more diets he tried, the more his obsession about food grew.
 What would he make for breakfast?
 How many calories could he have for lunch?
 Was there leeway for a chocolate cake dessert?